episerver/episerver-divvy/README.md

 * `OnBeforeParseContentGatewayRequest` executes before the inbound JSON is parsed.
 The raw request body string can be modified before parsing.
 To cancel Divvy processing, set `CancelAction` to `true`.
 * `OnAfterParseContentGatewayRequest` executes after the inbound JSON is parsed.
 The JSON can be manipulated.
 To cancel Divvy processing, set `CancelAction` to `true`.
 * `OnBeforeContentCreation` executes after mapping is completed, but immediately before content is created.
 To cancel Divvy processing, set `CancelAction` to `true`.
 To change where the Episerver content is created, modify `e.IntendedParent`.
-To change the content type of content to be created, modify `e.intendedIntendedTypeName`.
+To change the content type of content to be created, modify `e.IntendedTypeName`.
 * `OnAfterGeneratePreviewHtml` executes after the preview HTML is generated, but before it is sent to Divvy.
 Modify `e.PreviewHtml` as desired.
 * `PreviewProvider` is a delegate that can be reassigned if a different method of generating HTML is desired.
 It's expected that this will be modified for each installation.

+## Debugging API

+There's a limited REST API to retrieve debugging info from a running instance of the integration.

+You can authenticate two ways:

+1. Be logged into Episerver under an account which is a member of the `debugRole` as defined in the config
+2. Pass the authorization token in the `auth` querystring argument: `/divvy/debug/log?auth=[token]`

+Debug logging is off by default at application start.
+It must be actively turned on.
+It should be turned off (and cleared) when not needed.

+**/divvy/debug/log/status**

+Displays whether logging is off or on.

+**/divvy/debug/log/on**

+Turns request debug logging on.

+**/divvy/debug/log**

+Returns the general log.
+Each inbound request will be assigned a GUID as its `requestKey`.

+**/divvy/debug/log/[requestKey]**

+Returns the log entries for that the specified `requestKey`.

+**/divvy/debug/log/off**

+Turns logging off and clears all log entries.

+**/divvy/debug/types**

+Returns the mapped types.

+**/divvy/debug/mappings**

+Returns all content mappings -- links between Divvy content and Episerver content.

+**/divvy/debug/mappings/clear**

+Deletes all mappings. _Use with care._

+**/divvy/debug/mappings/clear/[id]**

+Deletes a specific mapping.